Pseudo quantum advantages in perceptron storage capacity: Quantum storage capacity

 Inserting the bound~\eqref{result2} into~\eqref{result0} one concludes that

 The left panel of Figure~\ref{fig.1} illustrates the behavior of $\alpha$ in~\eqref{result0} as a function of $\lambda$.
 The value of $\alpha$ remains nearly constant at value $2$ until $\lambda$ approaches $2$, beyond which it increases monotonically and without bound.
-A singular point is also evident at $\lambda = 0$.
 The right panel, instead, presents the derivative of $\alpha$ with respect to $\lambda$, plotted against $\lambda$.
 The derivative remains close to zero up to $\lambda \approx 1.6$, after which it begins to increase gradually and monotonically.
 An evidence of the fact that $\alpha$ increases nonlinearly with $\lambda$.